-To the extent possible, visitors to the building are by appointment only and are pre-registered in a visitor log that includes a visitor's name, phone number and email address.
+- □ Contactless payment systems are in place or, if not feasible, payment systems are sanitized regularly.
+Describe: - □ If possible, customer service or reception areas have plastic barriers installed to limit contact between employees and visitors. - To the extent possible, visitors to the worksite are by appointment only and are pre-registered in a visitor log that includes a visitor's name, phone number and email address.
 Visitors are instructed to come to their appointments alone.
-If a visitor must be accompanied by another person (e.g., for translation assistance, or because the visitor is a minor, or has minor children) their information is captured in the visitor log.
-Symptom checks are conducted before visitors may enter the facility.
-Checks must include a check-in concerning cough, shortness of breath, difficulty breathing and fever or chills.
-These checks can be done in person or through alternative methods such as on-line check in systems or through signage posted at the entrance to the facility stating that visitors with these symptoms should not enter the premises.
-Visitors and tenants arriving are reminded to wear a face covering at all times (except while eating or drinking, if applicable) while in the building or on the grounds of the building.
+If a visitor must be accompanied by another person (e.g., for translation assistance, or because the visitor is a minor, or has minor children) their information is captured in the visitor log. - Visitors arriving at the establishment are reminded to wear a face covering at all times (except while eating or drinking, if applicable) while in the establishment or on the grounds of the establishment.
 This applies to all adults and to children 2 years of age and older.
 Only individuals who have been instructed not to wear a face covering by their medical provider are exempt from wearing one.
-To support the safety of your employees, tenants, and other visitors, a face covering should be made available to visitors who arrive without them.
-To the extent possible, movement of tenants and visitors to the building is limited to designated areas such as the reception or lobby area, customer service area, conference or meeting rooms, and public rest rooms.
-If necessary, staff are available to direct visitors and/or tenants to meeting rooms upon entry to office space rather than congregating in lobbies or common areas.
-Visitors and tenants arriving at the building with children must ensure that their children stay next to a parent, avoid touching any other person or any item that does not belong to them, and are masked if age permits.
-Restrooms normally open to the public remain open to the public if the public can enter the facility.
-Hand sanitizer, soap and water, tissues and trash cans are available to the public at or near the entrance of the facility, at reception, and anywhere else inside the workplace or immediately outside where people have direct interactions.
-Use of digital files rather than paper formats (e.g., documentation, invoices, inspections, forms, agendas) is encouraged.
-Break rooms, restrooms, and other common areas are being disinfected frequently, on the following schedule: □ Break rooms: □ Restrooms: Other: Building infrastructure that supports bike commuting is open and capacity for bike storage increased if possible.
-Optional-Describe other measures (e.g. providing senior-only hours): I D. MEASURES THAT COMMUNICATE TO THE PUBLIC A copy of this protocol is posted at all public entrances to the building.
-Signage has been posted to provide clear guidance to the public about how to maintain safety within the building (e.g., maintaining physical distance, wear face covering, etc.).
+To support the safety of your employees and other visitors, a face covering should be made available to visitors who arrive without them. - Symptom checks are conducted before visitors may enter the facility.
+Checks must include a checkin concerning cough, shortness of breath, difficulty breathing and fever or chills.
+These checks can be done in person or through alternative methods such as on-line check in systems or through signage posted at the entrance to the facility stating that visitors with these symptoms should not enter the premises. - To the extent possible, movement of visitors to the worksite is limited to designated areas such as the reception or lobby area, customer service area, conference or meeting rooms, and public rest rooms. - □ If necessary, staff are available to direct guests to meeting rooms upon entry to office space rather than congregating in lobbies or common areas.